-Wilder was recently mentioned by Fury as the sole reason for the Briton’s return from a lengthy absence, something the American agrees with on a certain level.
+Fury recently mentioned Wilder as the sole reason for the Briton’s return from a lengthy absence, something the American agrees with on a certain level.

 “I’m the one who brought him back.
 I encouraged him when he was in that dark place,” said Wilder.